qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Creates a simple *geometryless* copy of the input layer attribute table.
 It keeps the attribute table of the source layer.

-If the file is save in a local folder, the output will be a ``dbf`` file.
+If the file is save in a local folder, you can choose between many file formats.

 Parameters
 ..........